Channels that come from a single opening share the same file position;

 following conditions hold, you must set the file position indicator on

-the new channel (a stream) using a function such as fseek
+the new channel (a stream) using a function such as fseek.

 POSIX requires such precautions in more cases: if either the old or